 The field development plan (FDP) for Rochelle was approved by the DECC in February 2011.

-Infrastructure development at East Rochelle and Scott platform tie-back
+East Rochelle and Scott platform tie-back infrastructure

-The scope of contract includes complete project management and detailed design, assembly, installation and pre-commissioning of 19 miles of pipe-in-pipe, flexible riser, subsea isolation valves, manifolds and free issue umbilicals to control subsea structures.
-Other works include tie-in spools, trenching, backfill and subsea rock dumping.
+The scope of contract included complete project management and detailed design, assembly, installation and pre-commissioning of 19 miles of pipe-in-pipe, flexible riser, subsea isolation valves, manifolds and free issue umbilicals to control subsea structures.
+Other works included tie-in spools, trenching, backfill and subsea rock dumping.